ryumada/docker-n8n/README.md

     * SSH into **VPS 2 (Worker)** and paste the join command.
     * SSH into **VPS 3 (Database)** and paste the join command.
     * SSH into **VPS 4 (Cache)** and paste the join command.

-All four servers are now part of the same cluster.
+    * Repeat for any additional VPSs you want to add to the cluster.

 ---

-## Step 3: Create the Overlay Network
+## Step 3: Create the Encrypted Overlay Network

-This special network will span all machines in the swarm.
-This only needs to be done once from the **manager node**.
+This special network will span all machines in the swarm, encrypting all application traffic between them.
+This only needs to be done **once** from the **manager node**.

 1.  **On your Main VPS (VPS 1):**
     ```bash
-    docker network create --driver overlay n8n-network
+    docker network create --driver overlay --opt encrypted n8n-network
     ```

 ---

 ## Step 4: Deploy Your Services

 It's time to bring your services online.
 The order is important.
-On each VPS, navigate to the correct directory before running the command.
+On each respective VPS, navigate into the correct directory from the repository before running the command.

 1.  **Deploy PostgreSQL on VPS 3:**
     * SSH into VPS 3 and navigate to the `data-postgres/` directory.